JacopoPan/a-minimalist-guide/Part4-Modifying-AirSim.md

 e.g sun temple or blueprints under "Engine Features Samples"
 - click the "free" button and then "create project"
 - select UE4 v 4.24
-(if you haven't installed it the number will be red and say "The selected engine association is not valid.", ignore it)
+(if you havent installed it the number will be red and say "The selected engine association is not valid.", ignore it)

 - accept the default download folder typically under ~/Documents/Unreal Projects/
 - accept the license agreement
-- copy the folder "e.g. ~/Documents/Unreal Projects/Sun Temple to your ubuntu machine
+- copy the folder "e.g. `~/Documents/Unreal Projects/Sun Temple` to your ubuntu machine

 #### on ubuntu